hawklu212/CPSC-455-Project/README.md

-# CPSC-455-Project
+# A11yMaps

-A11yMaps is an accessibility first web application that provides navigation services for users with diverse mobility needs.
-Using the Google Maps and Elevation APIs, we developed a proof of concept tool to assess and rank the difficulty of potential routes for a journey based on a user’s elevation profile preferences.
-Through this app, we sought to create an accessible navigation app with a user-friendly and Inclusive Design oriented approach.
+A11yMaps (Accessibility Maps) is an accessibility focused web application that provides walking navigation services for users with diverse mobility needs.
+Using the Google Maps and Elevation APIs, we developed a proof of concept tool to assess and rank the difficulty of potential routes for a journey based on a user’s specified elevation profile preferences.
+Through this app, we sought to provide a more inclusive navigation experience that allows users to tailor their journeys by finding the most suitable route to get to their destination.

-**Appname**

-**A11yMaps**

 # Project Description

 **Who is it for?**

-Individuals with impaired mobility/those constrained to utilising a wheelchair
+Individuals with impaired mobility/those constrained to utilising a wheelchair, who may not be able to easily navigate routes with steeper inclines.

 **What will it do?
 (What "human activity" will it support?) **

-Will support better routing data to individuals with mobility impairments, giving them better/more information for choosing routes
+The application will provide an interface to allow users to look up potential routes for specified origin and destinations.
+The routes will be displayed to users, along with detailed information about each route, and a rating, to allow users to gauge which routes they may prefer to take for their journey.

 **What type of data will it store?**

-Favourite routes/locations
+Saved routes/locations, so that they can easily look it up again.

-User profiles
+User profiles containing their elevation ranking preferences.

 **What will users be able to do with this data?**

-With pre-saved locations individuals will more rapidly be able to input start points and destinations, as well as quickly pull up past routes that they may use frequently
+With pre-saved locations individuals will more rapidly be able to input start points and destinations, as well as quickly pull up past routes that they may use frequently.

-**What is some additional functionality you can add/remove based on time constraints? **

 # Project Task Requirements